simp/simp-doc/docs/glossary.rst

    Trivial File Transfer Protocol
       A file transfer protocol generally used for automated transfer of configuration or boot files between machines in a local environment.

+   TPM
+   Trusted Platform Module
+      An international standard for a secure cryptoprocessor, which is a dedicated microcontroller designed to secure hardware by integrating cryptographic keys into devices.

+      Source: `Wikipedia: Trusted Platform Module <https://en.wikipedia.org/wiki/Trusted_Platform_Module>`_

+   TXT
+   Trusted Execution Technology
+      A hardware feature designed to harden platforms from the emerging threats of hypervisor attacks, BIOS, or other firmware attacks, malicious root kit installations, or other software-based attacks.
+It increases protection by allowing greater control of the launch stack through a Measured Launch Environment (MLE) and enabling isolation in the boot process.

+      Source: `Intel Trusted Execution Technology: White Paper <http://www.intel.com/content/www/us/en/architecture-and-technology/trusted-execution-technology/trusted-execution-technology-security-paper..htmlhttp://www.intel.com/content/www/us/en/architecture-and-technology/trusted-execution-technology/trusted-execution-technology-security-paper..html>`_

+   tboot
+   Trusted Boot
+     See :term:`TXT`.

    UUID
    Universally Unique Identifier